Which Investments Offer Tax-Exempt Income?

 High-yield MMAs offer higher interest rates than basic MMAs, but may have higher minimum balance requirements and fees.

-See also Memphis Property Management: A Comprehensive Guide to Managing Rental Properties
+See also Property Management in Los Angeles: A Comprehensive Guide for Landlords

 Investing in MMAs carries some risks, including interest rate risk and credit risk.
 Interest rate risk refers to the possibility that interest rates may rise, which can reduce the value of existing MMAs.
 Credit risk refers to the possibility that the issuing bank or credit union may default on its obligations.